 In addition to this, we will write letters about ourselves to our Year 5 teachers and also to the Year 3 children to tell them about life in Year 4 ready for next year.

 Author of the Term: This term, we are continuing to learn about Raymond Briggs and are continuing to read some of the books that he has written.

 This term, we will continue to investigate pre-historic times, chronologically from the Stone Age to the Iron Age.
 This topic has spread over terms 5 and 6.
 Where appropriate, we will focus on Bristol within these time periods.
 This term we will use art, history, geography and design and technology.
 During this term we will find out about Bronze Age beaker pots and create our own, we will find out about how people travelled and eventually settled and look at Iron Age hill forts.
 We will look at where we might have built our hill forts in Bristol and why, thinking about resources needed to survive.
 We will look at Bronze Age and Iron Age settlements and build our own prehistoric homes.
 At the end of the term we would like to invite parents in to see our amazing work!

 Click here to see this term's topic web.

-P.E is a statutory part of our curriculum so please ensure your children have P.E kits on Monday and Thursday.
-PE will be indoors on Mondays and outdoors on Thursdays.
+Alternate Thursdays are outdoor PE (14.6, 28.6, 12.7).
 In our PE lessons we will continue to work on teamwork and sportsmanship skills in a variety of ways and give children the opportunity to take the lead during some parts of our lessons.

 Please remember that from 8.45-9.20 children have the opportunity to look at the previous day's learning with an adult if they found it tricky or get a 'pre-teach' on they day's learning if we feel it will help them.
 They may also have the opportunity to read with an adult, respond to marking or practice those all important times tables.
 Punctuality is so important!